icra/WATExR/paper2/datasets/Sau_SP/README.md

 Comprising :

-- atmospheric: tas, tasmin, tasmax, pr, rsds, hurs, wind
-- river: Q (discharge)
-- lake: surface and bottom temperature
+- lake: surface and bottom temperature fro experiments 1,2,3 and 4